 As governments experiment with universal basic income, corporate giants will put their full weight behind redefining the healthcare system.
 As education becomes more accessible, the need to focus technological disruption on quality of life becomes critical in shaping a heathy society.

 So where will disruption effect quality of life?

 The most visible impact can be seen in technological deflation.
 People have a better quality of life as the cost of luxury items continue to fall.
 However, more consumption does not define quality of life.

 This dynamic creates a large opportunity for the next generation of entrepreneurs.
 Allowing creative minds to thrive in society makes economic sense, such as YouTube did for a new wave of entertainers.
 Just look at how we track and improve daily exercise habits via FitBit, or redefine how mental health is monitored and treated through a technological infrastructure.

 We are optimistic that technological disruption will continue to improve society’s quality of life.
-As the world moves towards solving the basic necessities of living, regulation and policy intelligently manage job turn over, productivity from IT boosts the economy, and entrepreneurialism continues to thrive, technology will continue to create a healthier, wealthier society.
+As the world moves towards solving the basic necessities of living, as regulation and policy intelligently manage job turnover, as productivity from IT boosts the economy, and as entrepreneurialism continues to thrive, technology will continue to create a healthier, wealthier society.